akaron/kubernetes-packer/README.md

 For test only.

 The purpose is to use Vagrant and ansible to deploy a two node k8s cluster in local machine.
+Rook-ceph cloud storage can be enabled.
 Once the cluster is ready, one can follow instructions in [./k8s/README.md](./k8s/README.md) to install Prometheus, alertmanager, and grafana.

-# requirements
+# Requirements
 * [Vagrant](https://vagrantup.com/)
 * [ansible](https://www.ansible.com/)
 * [Packer](https://packer.io)
-* at least 8 GB of memory
+* Require at least 8 GB of memory
 * Tested in Ubuntu 18.04 and Mac OS 10.15

 # Steps
-Need two steps two start a k8s cluster:
+There are two steps:
-* **Prepare an image for master and worker** using packer
+* Prepare an vagrant box image for master and worker nodes using packer
 * Use `vagrant up` to bootstrap a k8s cluster (create VM using Vagrant and use ansible to bootstrap)